IceDarold/ai-stylist-landing/README.md

 # AI Stylist Landing

 Landing page built with Next.js.
-It collects leads and quiz answers, writes server events to Supabase and PostHog and sends Telegram notifications.
+It collects leads and quiz answers, writes server events to Supabase and sends Telegram notifications.
+Yandex Metrica is used for analytics.

 ## Setup